 I love languages and the study of etymology.
 I've studied, or at least learned a bit of, quite a few languages over the years: French, Latin, Dutch, Sindarin, Adûni, Swahili, Mandarin, Greek, Quenya, Welsh, Italian (mostly in choir), and Hebrew.
 I regret the lack of Klingon, Anglo-Saxon, Galician, and Auslan in that list.
 I've also had attempts at Basic, Rexx, and C++, but never had much success with them, though I did learn enough structure to later pick up Lilypond without much trouble.
-I find it slightly annoying to not speak Sarcasm.
+I have only recently picked up Sarcasm as a secondary language, through reading The XYZ (http://xyz.net.au).
 (Bonus points to anyone who recognises all those languages.)

 Music makes me part of what I am, and can even manipulate the voices in my head sometimes.
 (On the other hand, they use music too, and it's really hard to tell them to shut up.)
 I was taught the basics of music by my mother and the next level by Lindir of Karningul, then just kept trying things until they worked.
 Or sort-of worked.
 If I can get a tune out of it, that'll do.